 The project is currently in the preliminary design and environmental clearance phases with field design and construction pending the identification of funding sources.

-The City has also received HSIP funding to install dynamic/variable speed warning signs and High Friction Surface Treatment (HFST) on Homestead Road between Fallen Leaf Lane to Wolfe Road.
+The City has also received the HSIP funding to install High Friction Surface Treatment (HFST) on Homestead road between Fallen Leaf Lane to Wolfe Road.

 HOMESTEAD ROAD